raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

 const entirelyBalanced = entirely(balanced);
 ```

-Are these good?
+Is this good?
 Bad?
 Terrible?

 ---